cnio-bu/clonucopya/README.md

 snakemake --executor slurm --software-deployment-method conda -j unlimited --cache
 ```

 > First successful execution will last over 7-8 hours.
-Vep's reference needs to be cached.
+VEP's reference needs to be cached.
 The following runs will be fully executed in a matter of 10-20 minutes on average.

 ## Results